rwpenney/cryptmount/README.md

 ## Installation

-To build cryptmount from source, please follow the instructions in the file 'INSTALL' in the same directory as this file.
+To build cryptmount from source, please follow the instructions in the file 'INSTALL.md' in the same directory as this file.

 cryptmount has been tested (using the ["mudslinger"](testing/mudslinger.in) script on a variety of GNU/Linux platforms including: